jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 ## Conclusions

-Compared to 2017, there have been some improvements with CSS Custom Properties performances.
-Besides, I definitely believe the time is mature to start using them in production, as more and more modern features like [CSS Paint API](https://developers.google.com/web/updates/2018/01/paintapi#parameterizing_your_worklet) will rely on them.
+Compared to 2017, there have been some minor improvements with CSS Custom Properties performances.
+I definitely believe the time is mature to start using them in production, as more and more modern features like [CSS Paint API](https://developers.google.com/web/updates/2018/01/paintapi#parameterizing_your_worklet) will rely on them.

 Nevertheless, we still have to be careful with their scope, by limiting usage of root properties, and we must not forget to measure the initial render timing.